robb-j/gruber/README.md

 It is called with the offending error and the request it is associated with.

 > NOTE: The `errorHandler` could do more in the future, like create it's own Response or mutate the existing response.
-> This has not been design and is left open to future development if it becomes important.
+> This has not been designed and is left open to future development if it becomes important.

 **getResponse**